mendix/docs/content/refguide/committing-objects.md

 There are two sets of properties for this activity, those in the dialog box on the left, and those in the properties pane on the left.

-The commit object(s) properties pane consist of the following sections:
+The commit object(s) properties pane consists of the following sections:

 * [Action](#action)
 * [Common](#common)